 I want to replace my performance sunglasses for the (hopefully!)
 2021 season.
 Are there new technologies that I should look for?

 Aside from thinking about new sunglass technologies and trends like the “wild” new prototypes seen on Chris Froome and Sam Bennett at Vuelte a España, choosing the right sunglasses still comes down to a set of guidelines.

 If you’re looking to update your accessory rack for thrilling results on the run, find well-fitted frames with near-perfect coverage and protection for your eyes.
 After all, sunglasses should shield you from the sun and other elements that may come into play.
 Then there are the lenses, which could deliver a boost.
-One lens technology that stands out among the pack is Oakley’s Prizm which reengineers the colors of the environment and fine-tunes your vision.
+One lens technology that stands out among the pack is Oakley’s Prizm that reengineers the colors of the environment and fine-tunes your vision.
 The result?
-Sharper details, more vivid colors and an overall rapturous experience on the road.
+Sharper details, more vivid colors, and an overall rapturous experience on the road.

 We recommend the Oakley Radar EV Path (P13,395).
-Not only do you get Prizm technology, you also get the benefits of better airflow, a durable frame design and an extended field of view owing to its taller lens structure.
+Not only do you get Prizm technology, you also get the benefits of better airflow, a durable frame design, and an extended field of view owing to its taller lens structure.

 What should I look for in a performance face mask?